Unit 2 Ferry Wharf

 Each quarter, our specialist Indirect Tax team monitors the number of in-house vacancies released onto the job market across Europe to provide you with a quarterly overview of recruiting trends.
-The data below provides a digestible snapshot to the in-house market from adverts posted directly from employers.*
+The data below provides a digestible snapshot of the in-house market from adverts posted directly by employers.*

 *Note – we omit the number of confidential mandates that HJ are assigned or job adverts posted by other recruitment firms.
 It should also be highlighted that many vacancies go unadvertised due to confidential or highly sensitive searches.